 The unique feature of Groom’s Cottage (shared with its neighbour, Coachman’s Cottage) is its location in the grounds of the Adam-style Arbigland House with historic links to American Independence and the Scottish Enlightenment.
 Arbigland Gardens are open to the public four afternoons a week, but residents are free to roam round the 24 acres at any time.

-Because there is sea on three sides, the Gardens’ local climate is particularly mild.
+There is sea on three sides, the Gardens’ local climate is particularly mild.
 Although predominantly woodland, with 200 year-old trees and an astonishing array of camellias, rhododendrons and azaleas, hidden away are a series of different garden areas, including a Japanese garden, a lake and a sunken rose garden with a pavilion built by Italian prisoners-of-war.
 Wildlife abounds, including deer and red squirrels, but the peace and quiet are only really broken by the chatter of birds and the occasional outburst from the resident cockerel.

 Groom’s Cottage is Grade B listed and was refurbished and modernised in 2019.
 It forms part of the 17th century stable yard next to the Grade A listed Arbigland House, where the owners live.
 The 2 bedroom Groom’s Cottage may also be booked in conjunction with the adjacent 4 bedroom Coachman’s Cottage.
 Together they form one unit called The Stables that can accommodate 14 people.